Travel Budget Guide

 Is Guatemala cheaper than Mexico or Costa Rica?

-Yes, Guatemala is generally 20-30% cheaper than Mexico and 40-50% cheaper than Costa Rica.
-Accommodation, food, and transportation are all more affordable in Guatemala, making it one of the best value destinations in Central America for budget-conscious travelers.
+Yes, Guatemala is generally 20-30% cheaper than Mexico and 40-50% cheaper than Costa Rica, making it one of the best value destinations in Central America.

 How much money should I budget for a week in Guatemala?